PranavNagrecha/Salesforce-RAG/rag/rag-index.md

 ## Security

+Security and access control patterns for implementing permission set-driven security and managing access control.

 ### permission-set-architecture.md

-**When to Retrieve**: Questions about permission set-driven security, transitioning from profile-centric to permission set-based access control, or managing permissions at scale.
+**When to Retrieve**: Implementing permission set-driven security architecture, migrating from profile-centric to permission set-based access control, managing permissions at scale using Permission Set Groups, or designing security models for community users.

 **Summary**: Guide to permission set-driven security architecture.
-Covers profile structure (minimal UI configuration), permission set structure (comprehensive access control), permission set groups, migration strategy, and best practices for managing permissions at scale.
+Teaches using Profiles for UI configuration only, Permission Sets for comprehensive access control, Permission Set Groups for role-based assignment, migration strategy from profile-centric model, and best practices for managing permissions at scale.
+Includes restrictions for community users.

 **Key Topics**:
 - Profiles = UI configuration only